Tarrasch/zsh-autoenv/README.md

 ## Features

  - Support for enter and leave events, which can use the same file.
-   By default `.env` is used for entering, and `.env_leave` for leaving.
+   By default `.autoenv.zsh` is used for entering, and `.autoenv_leave.zsh` for leaving.
- - Interactively asks for confirmation / authentication before sourcing an unknown `.env` file, and remembers whitelisted files by their hashed content.
+ - Interactively asks for confirmation / authentication before sourcing an unknown `.autoenv.zsh` file, and remembers whitelisted files by their hashed content.
  - Test suite.
  - Written in Zsh.

 ### Variable stashing

-You can use `autostash` in your `.env` files to overwrite some variable, e.g.
+You can use `autostash` in your `.autoenv.zsh` files to overwrite some variable, e.g.  `$PATH`.
-`$PATH`.
 When leaving the directory, it will be automatically restored.

-    % echo 'echo ENTERED; autostash FOO=changed' > project/.env
+    % echo 'echo ENTERED; autostash FOO=changed' > project/.autoenv.zsh
     % FOO=orig
     % cd project
     Attempting to load unauthorized env file!
-    -rw-rw-r-- 1 user user 36 Mai  6 20:38 /tmp/project/.env
+    -rw-rw-r-- 1 user user 36 Mai  6 20:38 /tmp/project/.autoenv.zsh

     **********************************************